Phil Matson: Football

-A fast, vigorous and versatile utility with an ability to take the big mark (despite being only 179 cm), he played at half-back and half-forward and took turns in the ruck.
+A fast, vigorous, and versatile utility with an ability to take the big mark (despite being only 179 cm), Matson played at half-back and half-forward and took turns in the ruck.
 He played for both South Australia (1909–10) and Western Australia (1908, 1911, 1914) and captained the South Australian team at the 1914 interstate carnival.

 Professional

-Matson supported himself playing football during an era when the game was supposedly an amateur sport.
+Matson supported himself by playing football during an era when the game was supposedly an amateur sport.
 He moved clubs frequently, playing outside the main leagues if the price was right.
-Over 20 seasons he played for:
+Across 20 seasons, Matson played for: